 2) BPA will make good faith efforts to reduce the costs that are proposed to be reallocated, so as to offset the cost that would otherwise occasion the need for a reallocation to ensure cost recovery.

-3) Prior to a BPA proposal in a 7(i) Process to reallocate costs from a Tier 2 Cost Pool to a Tier 1 Cost Pool, BPA will convene a public meeting with customers and interested parties to discuss the proposal and to elicit alternatives to reallocating the costs.
-If an alternative cost recovery mechanism appears to be viable, BPA would propose such alternative cost recovery mechanism in the next 7(i) Process.
+3) Prior to a BPA proposal in a 7(i) Process to reallocate costs from a Tier 2 Cost Pool to the Composite Cost Pool, BPA will convene a public meeting with customers and interested parties to discuss the proposal and to elicit alternatives to reallocating the costs.
+If an alternative cost recovery mechanism appears to be viable, BPA would propose such an alternative cost recovery mechanism in the next 7(i) Process.

 These actions, or disputes over whether the Administrator has satisfied them, do not override and will not be allowed to frustrate the Administrator’s responsibility to recover costs and timely repay the U.S. Treasury.